History of the foreign policy of the United States: Alaska and Canada

-Washington looked the other way when Irish activists known as Fenians tried and failed in a small invasion of Canada in 1866 and 1870-1871.
+Washington looked the other way when Fenians, a group of Irish activists, tried and failed in a small invasion of Canada in 1866 and 1870–1871.
 Canada could never be defended so the British decided to cut their losses and eliminate the risk of a conflict with the U.S. The first ministry of William Gladstone withdrew from all its historic military and political responsibilities in North America.
 It brought home its troops (keeping Halifax as an Atlantic naval base), and turned responsibility over to the locals.
 That made it wise to unify the separate Canadian colonies into a self-governing confederation named the Dominion of Canada.

 Negotiations for the Alabama Claims dragged on for years until Hamilton Fish became Secretary of State under President Ulysses S. Grant in 1869.
 Fish ranks with Webster as the leading American diplomat of the 19th century, and he worked out an amicable solution with Britain.
 The controversy was peacefully resolved in 1872 by an international arbitration tribunal, in which the U.S. received $15.5 million from Britain for damages caused by British-built Confederate warships.